The current state of Electric Vehicles in the Latin American automobile industry

 There is a massive export demand as the region has become a viable alternative for nearshoring operations for its neighbouring markets.
 Being a hotspot for potential investors globally, the industry is expected to recover with good numbers in the coming quarter.

-Global sustainable development endeavours along with consumer demand for eco-friendlier transport alternatives will shift the industry focus towards electric vehicles.
+Global sustainable development endeavors along with consumer demand for eco-friendlier transport alternatives will shift the industry focus towards electric vehicles, specifically electric cars.
 While high cost, limited charging infrastructure and range anxiety have hindered consumers from adopting EVs, government policies like tax exemptions and movement restrictions on gas-powered vehicles in main cities will have a far-reaching effect.
 Certain markets like Mexico and Chile show potential for faster adoption of personal vehicles while Brazil has already made developments towards the adoption of EVs in the commercial passenger and goods carrier vehicles.

 Transitioning from 'fuel' to 'charge'

-Latin America is on the brink of transitioning its transport sector to electric vehicles.
-It has:
+Latin America is on the brink of transitioning its transport sector to electric vehicles with:

-- Fastest growing car fleet in the world
+- The fastest growing car fleet in the world.

 How should OEM manufacturers prepare for demand and market penetration?